awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### Logical Replication for PostgreSQL on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication"></a>

+Beginning with PostgreSQL version 10\.4, RDS supports the publication and subscription SQL Syntax for PostgreSQL 10 Logical Replication\.

+**To enable logical replication for an Amazon RDS for PostgreSQL DB instance**

+1. The AWS user account requires the **rds\_superuser** role to perform logical replication for the PostgreSQL database on Amazon RDS\.

+1. Set the `rds.logical_replication` parameter to 1\.

+1. Modify the inbound rules of the security group for the publisher instance \(production\) to allow the subscriber instance \(replica\) to connect\.
+This is usually done by including the IP address of the subscriber in the security group\.

+For more information on PostgreSQL logical replication, see the [PostgreSQL documentation](https://www.postgresql.org/docs/10/static/logical-replication.html)\.

+##### Logical Decoding and Logical Replication<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalDecoding"></a>

-Beginning with PostgreSQL version 9\.4, PostgreSQL supports the streaming of WAL changes using logical replication slots\.
-Amazon RDS supports logical replication for a PostgreSQL DB instance version 9\.4\.9 and higher and 9\.5\.4 and higher\.
-Using logical replication, you can set up logical replication slots on your instance and stream database changes through these slots to a client like pg\_recvlogical\.
-Logical slots are created at the database level and support replication connections to a single database\.
+Beginning with PostgreSQL version 9\.4, RDS supports the streaming of WAL changes using logical replication slots\.
+Amazon RDS supports logical decoding for a PostgreSQL DB instance version 9\.4\.9 and higher and 9\.5\.4 and higher\.
+You can set up logical replication slots on your instance and stream database changes through these slots to a client such as `pg_recvlogical`\.
+Logical replication slots are created at the database level and support replication connections to a single database\.

-PostgreSQL logical replication on Amazon RDS is enabled by a new parameter, a new replication connection type, and a new security role\.
-The client for the replication can be any client that is capable of establishing a replication connection to a database on a PostgreSQL DB instance\.

-The most common clients for PostgreSQL logical replication are AWS Database Migration Service or a custom\-managed host on an AWS EC2 instance\.
-The logical replication slot knows nothing about the receiver of the stream; there is no requirement that the target be a replica database\.
-If you set up a logical replication slot and don't read from the slot, data can be written to your DB instance's storage and you can quickly fill up the storage on your instance\.
+The most common clients for PostgreSQL logical replication are the AWS Database Migration Service or a custom\-managed host on an AWS EC2 instance\.
+The logical replication slot knows nothing about the receiver of the stream, and there is no requirement that the target be a replica database\.
+If you set up a logical replication slot and don't read from the slot, data can be written and quickly fill up your DB instance's storage\.

-For more information on using logical replication with PostgreSQL, see the [ PostgreSQL documentation](https://www.postgresql.org/docs/current/static/logicaldecoding-example.html)\.
+PostgreSQL logical replication and logical decoding on Amazon RDS are enabled with a parameter, a replication connection type, and a security role\.
+The client for logical decoding can be any client that is capable of establishing a replication connection to a database on a PostgreSQL DB instance\.

-To enable logical replication for an Amazon RDS for PostgreSQL DB instance, you must do the following:
+**To enable logical decoding for an Amazon RDS for PostgreSQL DB instance**

-+ The AWS user account initiating the logical replication for the PostgreSQL database on Amazon RDS must have the rds\_superuser role and the rds\_replication role\.
-The rds\_replication role grants permissions to manage logical slots and to stream data using logical slots\.
+1. The user account requires the **rds\_superuser** role to enable logical replication\.
+The user account also requires the **rds\_replication** role to grant permissions to manage logical slots and to stream data using logical slots\.

-+ Set the `rds.logical_replication` parameter to 1\.
-It is a static parameter that requires a reboot to take effect\.
-As part of applying this parameter, we set the `wal_level`, `max_wal_senders`, `max_replication_slots`, and `max_connections` parameters\.
+1. Set the `rds.logical_replication` static parameter to 1\.
+As part of applying this parameter, we also set the parameters `wal_level`, `max_wal_senders`, `max_replication_slots`, and `max_connections`\.
 These parameter changes can increase WAL generation, so you should only set the `rds.logical_replication` parameter when you are using logical slots\.

+1. Reboot the DB instance for the static `rds.logical_replication` parameter to take effect\.

-+ Create a logical replication slot as explained following\.
-This process requires a decoding plugin to be specified; currently we support the ‘test\_decoding’ output plugin that ships with PostgreSQL\.
+1. Create a logical replication slot as explained in the next section\.
+This process requires that you specify a decoding plugin\.
+Currently we support the `test_decoding` output plugin that ships with PostgreSQL\.

+For more information on PostgreSQL logical decoding, see the [ PostgreSQL documentation](https://www.postgresql.org/docs/current/static/logicaldecoding-explanation.html)\.

 ##### Working with Logical Replication Slots<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalReplicationSlots"></a>